fastjob-dev/fastjob/README.md

     return {"status": "queued"}
 ```

-## Configuration (The Minimal Kind)
+## Configuration (Minimal by Design)

-FastJob works with almost zero configuration:
+FastJob works with almost zero configuration - this is intentional:

 ```bash
 # Required: Database connection (you probably already have this)